calico/basenji/README.md

 2. Basenji intends to predict quantitative signal using regression loss functions, rather than binary signal using classification loss functions.
 3. Basenji is built on [TensorFlow](https://www.tensorflow.org/), which offers myriad benefits, including distributed computing and a large and adaptive developer community.

+However, this codebase is general enough to implement the Basset model, too.
+I have instructions for how to do that [here](manuscripts/basset).

 ---------------------------------------------------------------------------------------------------
 ### Installation

 Basenji/Akita were developed with Python3 and a variety of scientific computing dependencies, which you can see and install via requirements.txt for pip and environment.yml for [Anaconda](https://www.continuum.io/downloads).
 For each case, we kept TensorFlow separate to allow you to choose the install method that works best for you.
+The codebase is compatible with the latest TensorFlow 2, but should also work with 1.15.

 Run the following to install dependencies and Basenji with Anaconda.
 ```
     conda env create -f environment.yml
-    conda install tensorflow==1.15 (or tensorflow-gpu)
+    conda install tensorflow (or tensorflow-gpu)
     python setup.py develop --no-deps
 ```

 Alternatively, if you want to guarantee working versions of each dependency, you can install via a fully pre-specified environment.
 ```
     conda env create -f prespecified.yml
-    conda install tensorflow==1.15 (or tensorflow-gpu)
+    conda install tensorflow (or tensorflow-gpu)
     python setup.py develop --no-deps
 ```

 Or the following to install dependencies and Basenji with pip and setuptools.
 ```
     python setup.py develop
-    pip install tensorflow==1.15 (or tensorflow-gpu)
+    pip install tensorflow (or tensorflow-gpu)
 ```

 Then we recommend setting the following environmental variables.